drkocoglu/Video_Labeler/README.md

 Delete Polygon Point: When you select a polygon, it gets activated.
 It allows you to delete polygon point.

 Left Side:
-  The number 0 is for class.
+  The number 0 is for class 0 by default.
 You get the class from a text file "class.txt".
-The colors are switching in between ['blue', 'pink', 'cyan', 'green', 'black', 'orange'] colors.
+The colors switch between ['blue', 'pink', 'cyan', 'green', 'black', 'orange'].
+For now, there are only 6 classes including class "0".
+However, one can add more classes themselvess if needed by adding more classes into the "class.txt" file.
   When you click confirm class, your next bbox or polygon will be will be in that class.
 If you selected an existing polygon or bbox, it will change the class of that bbox or polygon.
   List box will show the list of models you have.
 It exists in videos/models and images/models folder.
 By double clicking the model, you activate it.
   Drop box allows you select between, selected frame, selected video and all the inserted videos options.
 These options will run prediction when you click detect predictions.
 Detected predictions will be in red color and can't be modified.
 They will be saved to [images or videos]/predictions/[bbox or polygon].
 Predictions can be converted to normal bbox or polygons.
 You convert it by selection or all at once.